 Discipline and Wrongful Termination

 As an employer, you don’t want to end an employment relationship without having appropriate policies and procedures in place and appropriately applying them or you could be accused of wrongful termination.
 By not having a strong basis for termination of an employee, employers may be responsible for financial liability under a wide range of wrongful termination laws.
-Working with a wrongful termination termination lawyer is the most important step to stay protected.
+Working with a wrongful termination lawyer is the most important step to stay protected.

 Employers that seek to insulate themselves from the myriad of statutory liabilities presented by state and federal statutes must complete preemptive “homework.”
 This homework includes, but is not necessarily limited to, a review of all internal practices, policies, and supporting documentation regarding termination.
 While creating these policies, a company should be addressing the following concerns:

 - Do they have an effective handbook outlining all of the rules and guidelines required for successful employment while preserving the At-Will Employment doctrine?